5 Reasons I give money to the homeless and you might not agree, but I challenge you to continue reading.

 This is a topic that is very close to my heart and one that completely changed the way I view homelessness overall.
-When you see a homeless person, do you give them money, or do you simply walk by?
+When you see a homeless person, do you give them money, or do you simply walk past them and ignore them?
 Here are 5 reasons I give money to the homeless, without hesitation.

 I am here to give my reasons I give to the homeless and will continue doing so in the future.